 I don’t know, they just come to me.
 If they leave me, I feel lost and like I’m no longer me.
 I hate that feeling.

-In January 1986 I was 12 and school had just started for the year when the Space Shuttle Challenger was torn apart by an explosion 73 seconds into its flight.
+In January 1986 I was 12 and school had just started for the year when the Space Shuttle Challenger exploded 73 seconds into its flight.

 This was back when we had two TV stations in New Zealand and this was big news – the shuttle launch itself, even before things went wrong – and everyone I knew had been watching the launch.
 There’d been so much coverage in the lead up.
 I remember crying for days, as the news showed the moment of the explosion over and over again.